khartinger/RCC5V/README.md

 <a name="x30"></a>

 # The RCC-system at a glance
-The RCC system has a modular structure and consists of a series of modules or blocks.
-These must be produced before a switch is switched for the first time.
-How to do this is described in the chapter [“How do I start the RCC project?” (/fab/rcc0_start/README.md)](/fab/rcc0_start/README.md).

-The overall Railway Component Control (RCC) system consists of six parts:
+The RCC system has a modular structure and mechanically consists of a series of modules or blocks.
+Logically, it consists of six parts:

 1. __FEED-IN__ (power supply): Generation and provision of the supply voltage (here AC voltage) and the DCC signals for the RCC system by external components.
 2. __SUPPLY__ (module supply): The AC voltage, the traction current and the DCC signal for switching the magnetic articles are taken from the 25-pin plug according to NEM908 and a separate 5V DC voltage is generated.
 3. __&micro;C__ (microcontroller): The microcontroller, equipped with additional shields, is used to control the module.
 An ESP32 is used, which also handles communication with the MQTT broker.